vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 !!! note
     ATC may issue IFR jet departures the SY (RADAR) SID for traffic management or weather purposes.

+### Pushback/Taxi on Coordinator
+Sydney Coordinator is a dedicated position unique to Sydney which handles outbound aircraft during periods of peak traffic, before they are transferred to the SMC frequency.

+When the ATIS includes `WHEN READY FOR PUSH BACK OR TAXI CTC COORDINATOR 127.6`, all pilots must contact Coordinator when ready for pushback or taxi (if no pushback is required).

+!!! note
+    Where a separate Coordinator controller is not online, the role *may* be performed by ACD (the ATIS will be updated as appropriate).

+!!! phraseology
+    **VOZ543:** "Sydney Delivery, VOZ543, bay 32, request pushback"
+    **SY COORD:** "VOZ543, estimated delay 10 minutes, remain this frequency."
+    **VOZ543**: "Remain this frequency, VOZ543"

+When instructed, pilots must switch to SMC and **monitor** the frequency. **Do not contact SMC**, they will call you.

+!!! phraseology
+    **SY COORD**: "VOZ543, standby for ground, 121.7"
+    **VOZ543**: "Standby for ground, 121.7, VOZ543"

+    *Pilot switches to 121.7 and <strong>waits for the controller to contact them</strong>.*

+    **SY SMC**: "VOZ543, pushback approved"
+    **VOZ543**: "Pushback approved, VOZ543"

+There may be a delay on the SMC frequency before the controller contacts you.
+Pilots should only initiate contact with SMC if a significant amount of time (over 10 min) has passed since the frequency transfer and no contact has been made by the controller.

 ### Runway 34L Intersection Departures
 Due to noise-abatement rules, intersection departures are only available for **Non-Jet** aircraft.
 However, at pilot request, ATS *may* waive this requirement due to the lack of noise sensitive residents in the virtual world.